rockset/terraform-provider-rockset/README.md

 ## Doc generation

-We use [terraform-docs](https://github.com/terraform-docs/terraform-docs) for generating docs in the format the provider repository expects.
+We use [terraform-docs](https://github.com/hashicorp/terraform-plugin-docs) for generating docs in the format the provider repository expects.

 The `examples` folder will render examples into resource doc pages.

 The `templates` folder can be used to dictate how a page should render.
 Primarily used for the root page.

-`terraform-docs` will render documentation based on what's in all the implemented resources.
+`tfplugindocs` will render documentation based on what's in all the implemented resources.

 ## Testing
 Acceptance tests are written for all implemented resources and data sources.
 They can be run using `go test`.
 To run acceptance tests the environment variable `TF_ACC` must be set.